DFE-Digital/publish-teacher-training/guides/setup-development.md

 The commands from the previous section will seed the database with some test data, but you must seed the database with a sanitised production dump to run the application locally using the personas.

-The personas page at `/personas` renders whether or not you have the dump, but the users it signs you in as (Anne, Susy, Mary) only exist in it.
+The personas page at `/personas` renders whether or not you have the dump, but three of its four users — Anne, Susy and Mary — only exist in it.
 Until you have loaded a dump those buttons fail, which reads as broken authentication rather than as missing data.

-The seeds create `super.admin@education.gov.uk` instead.
+The fourth, Colin, is the DfE support agent, and `bin/rails db:seed:integration` creates him locally.
+Plain `./bin/setup` seeds neither — it creates a single super admin user instead, whose sign-in address is in `db/seeds.rb`.

 To seed the database with a sanitised production dump: